satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 It may not be practical to immediately adopt the open review process proposed in this article and will require a change of culture that many researchers may resist.
 Some journals have already adopted aspects of our proposed system (e.g., Frontiers, BioMed Central).
-Initially some of the ideas from of our proposed system could be implemented as part of the post-publication system.
+Initially, our full proposal could be implemented as part of the post-publication system, alongside a more traditional anonymous peer review system.
 As scientists gain familiarity and journals gain experience with these aspects of the system, they can be refined and improved.
-To demonstrate the efficacy of such a system it could also be used alongside a more traditional anonymous peer review system.

 Example in practice